Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 ## Custom plugins

-Currently, there is no way to add a custom plugin directly through the {{site.konnect_saas}} application.
-Contact Kong Support to get them manually added to your organization.
+Custom plugins must be manually added to your organization by Kong Support.

-Custom plugins must not have the following:
+There is no way to add a custom plugin directly though the {{site.konnect_saas}} application.

-* Admin API extensions: No `api.lua` file
+Custom plugins must meet the following requirements:

-* Custom plugin database tables: No `dao.lua` file
+* Admin API extensions must not contain an `api.lua` file.
-* Custom function validations: No function definitions in `schema.lua`
+* Custom plugin database tables must not contain a `dao.lua` file.
-* Code that runs on the control plane in the plugin handler:
+* Custom function validation must be self-contained within the schema.
-  * No `init_worker` callback
+* Third-party library dependencies:
-  * No Lua code outside of the top-level functions
+  - The `schema.lua` file must not contain any `require()` calls.
-* Third-party library dependencies: No `require()` calls to modules that are not bundled by default with {{site.konnect_product_name}}
+  - Plugins that require third-party libraries can be installed within the handler portion of the plugin code once the plugin is installed on the {{site.base_gateway}} data plane.

 If your plugin meets these requirements and you want to use it in
 {{site.konnect_saas}}, contact [Kong Support](https://support.konghq.com/).